Divyam88/Cartoonified/README.md

 It is done by creating edge mask of the image and creating a blurred version of the image.
 Then, superimposition the two image obtained before.

+# Creating an edge mask of the image:
+  * Convert the color scheme from BGR To Gray
+  * Create a blur image by using medianBlur()
+  * Using adpative Threshold which adjusts the threshold value

+# Creating blurred version:
+  * Firstly, We reduce the color palette
-To reduce noise from a blurred image, Bilateral filter is used which is one of the prominent filter technique.
+  * Reduce the noise using Bilateral filter is used which is one of the prominent filter technique.